LL.M., University of Missouri Law School

 S.J.D., University of Wisconsin Law School

-Mr. Edwards is Of Counsel at the law firm of Cullen Weston Pines & Bach.
-His practice focuses on employment law, commercial and appellate litigation, as well as criminal defense.
+Mr. Edwards is Senior Counsel at Matthiesen, Wickert & Lehrer, S.C.
+His practice focuses on employment law, commercial and appellate litigation.

 Mr. Edwards is a lecturer at the University of Wisconsin Law School, where he teaches Civil Procedure, Legal Writing, and Pre-Trial Litigation.
 In addition to teaching, Mr. Edwards is a frequent speaker, to law schools and local bar associations, on behalf of Wisconsin's Lawyer's Assistance Program.
 Tim is licensed in Arizona and Wisconsin, as well as the Western District of Wisconsin and the Seventh Circuit Court of Appeals.